lakinsimmerman/Dietary-Food-Recall/README.md

 ## Step 1 ##
-First thing in a 24 hour dietary recall is the most important step in order to get the most accurate data from an individual.
+The first step in a 24 hour dietary recall is the most important thing in order to get the most accurate data from an individual.
+Begin by giving a proper introduction of oneself in order to make the invividual comfortable.
-After proper introduction of oneself, begin by letting the client know that they are in a safe and judgement free zone to talk about their food consumption.
+Next, let the client know that they are in a safe and judgement free zone to talk about their food consumption.
-So often times people feel as though they are going to be judged based on the foods they consume; therefore, they choose to withhold information about the food choices that they make.
+Often times people feel as though they will be judged based on the foods they consume; therefore, they choose to withhold information about the food choices that they make.
 This fear of judgement can disrupt the accuracy and goal of the 24 hour recall.
-One must keep in mind that this recall is not about making someone feel bad about what they consume but rather how they can help them.
+You must keep in mind that this recall is not about making someone feel bad about what they consume, but rather how you can help them.

-To begin the food recall, ask the client to be as accurate as possible.
+To begin the food recall, ask the client to be as accurate and honest as possible.

 ## Step 2 ##
-Since breakfast is typically the first meal of the day begin with breakfast recall
+Since breakfast is typically the first meal of the day, begin asking for a breakfast recall.

 This includes:

 >What time did you eat your first item of food today?
 (Record in chart)

 >What did you eat?
+(Record in chart)

 >How much did you consume?
 (Record in chart)

 >What beverages did you consume?
+How much?
+(Record in chart)

 >Do you take any medications, supplements, or vitamins?
+(Record in chart)

-After each question is asked and answered, record information in organized 24 Hour Food Recall Chart.
+After each question is asked and answered, record information in an organized 24 Hour Food Recall Chart.

 *If no food was consumed in the morning hours, record this in chart*